Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to

 \end{enumerate}

-Let us illustrate this process for two examples.
-The first one will be presented in a more expository way with detailed accounts of the methods of calculation, while the second one will make use of results from \cite{DFS19}, which we provide in the appendix.
-We will also illustrate some of the applications of this explicit identification of systems, including obtaining special solutions for special values of the parameters and identifying Hamiltonian forms of the systems.
-We remark at this point that the compactification in Step 1 may be chosen as a different minimal model, namely $\p^2$ or one of the Hirzebruch surfaces $\mathbb{F}_l$.
-A different choice of compactification does not in principle pose a problem, and the only adaptations to the method to be made come from elementary facts about these minimal models, e.g. the structure of their Picard lattices.
+We remark that the compactification in Step 1 may be chosen as a different minimal model, namely $\p^2$ or one of the Hirzebruch surfaces $\mathbb{F}_l$.
+A different choice of compactification does not in principle pose a problem, and the only adaptations to the method to be made come from elementary facts about these minimal models, e.g. the structure of their Picard groups.
 However, in our experience choosing one of the Hirzebruch surfaces leads more often to situations where blowdowns are required to arrive at a family of Sakai surfaces, and we make the choice of $\p^1 \times \p^1$ since this is what is used in the reference models of surfaces in \cite{KajNouYam:2017:GAOPE}.